How to optimize your automotive manufacturing process

 Without these checkups, the car will eventually break down and become unusable.
 And the same can be said about the production lines from which the car was created.
 If a manufacturing company doesn’t have a system in place to perform inspections and maintenance on their production lines, the assembly plant will be doomed to fail eventually.

 That’s why we’re going to look into the automotive manufacturing process, to learn about the history and how other car manufacturers stay relevant.

 If you’re a manufacturing or an operations manager looking to improve your manufacturing, this article is for you.

-Katana ERP for the automotive manufacturing process
+Katana for the automotive manufacturing process

 The entire history of automotive manufacturing processes

 The automotive manufacturing industry has come a long way since its early days in the late 19th century.

 Today, the industry is a major global economic force, responsible for 2.8 million jobs and $130 billion in annual compensation in the US.
 Here’s a look at the key moments in the history of automotive manufacturing processes:

 1886: The first gasoline-powered car is built by Karl Benz in Germany.
 Benz’s invention is widely considered to be the first true automobile.